DanGunnStudio/DanGunnStudio/README.md

-- 👋 Hi, I’m @DanGunnStudio
+@DanGunnStudio

+I’m a Data Storyteller with a background in Art & Design Education.
-- 👀 I’m interested in Data Analytics and Visualization
+Freelancing in Data Analytics and Visualization.
-- 🌱 I work in R and Tableau.
+I work in R and Tableau.
 Shiny up next.
+Want to learn D3.
+You can also find me on [LinkedIn](https://www.linkedin.com/in/dan-gunn-studio/) and [Tableau Public](https://public.tableau.com/app/profile/dan.gunn)

-- Image: "77R-‘84" by Atsuko Tanaka, 1984
+Image: "77R-‘84" by Atsuko Tanaka, 1984